 Colour, trim and options

-Our spreadsheet doesn’t drill down into this level of detail, but it’s also worth noting that the paint colour and trim selections [LINK: https://www.whichcar.com.au/car-advice/how-buying-a-bright-car-colour-affect-your-resale-value ] you make at the dealership can also have quite a profound impact on resale values years down the line.
+It's also worth pointing out that the paint colour and trim selections you make at the dealership can also have quite a profound impact on resale values years down the line.

-White continues to be the most popular colour in Australia (though that stat is probably skewed by the sheer volume of white utes and vans on commercial fleets), but opting for a high-profile ‘hero’ colour can produce dividends when time comes to sell – particularly on performance cars.
+White continues to be the most popular colour in Australia but opting for a high-profile ‘hero’ colour can produce dividends when time comes to sell – particularly on performance cars.

 Some paint finishes – like silver and black – are considered timeless and thus are fairly safe choices, but will specialised finishes like matte or satin paint age quite so well?
 It’s something you’ll need to take into consideration if you consider resale to be more important than your own personal satisfaction.